 Please remove the volume "VMS Exchange" from the console drive.
+Insert the first standalone system volume and enter "YES" when ready:

 2. Remove the RL02 console disk currently located in the disk drive inside the processor.

 Mount the RL02 disk labeled ULTRIX V4.3 (VAX) STANDALONE ULTRIX RL02 #1 onto the disk drive located inside the processor.
 Make sure the drive is online and ready for operation.
 Type YES to the prompt.